chhoumann/p7/.github/pull_request_template.md

 _What did you add / change?_

 # Explanation
-_Explain why this was implemented._
+_Briefly explain how this was implemented._

 # Outcome
-_What is the benefit of this PR?_
+_What is the benefit of this PR?
+Why make the change?_